rkluger68/cpycourse/docs/training/main-course/functions.md

 The number of parameters equal the number of call-arguments.
 Also the order of the call-parameter must match the order of function-parameters: During the function-call the 1.st call-argument is mapped to the 1.st function-parameter, the 2.nd call-argument is mapped to the 2.nd function-parameter, i.e a position-based mapping from the call-arguments to the function-parameters (call-arguments here are ***positional arguments***)

-Let's give it a try
+Let's give it a try!

 --8<--
-training/lessons/palindroms.md
+training/lessons/check-palindromes/check-palindromes.md
 --8<--

 ## Function with optional parameters ##